TonicAI/textual/docs/source/redact/redacting_xml.rst

     xml_redaction = textual.redact_xml(xml_string)

-The response includes entity level information, including the XPATH at which the sensitive entity is found.
+The response includes entity level information, including the XPATH where the sensitive entity is found.

 The start and end positions are relative to the beginning of thhe XPATH location where the entity is found.